Hapag-Lloyd/Workflow-Templates/README.md

 in the file to describe the triggers which should be used in the repository.
 The script will automatically replace the triggers marked with `USE_WORKFLOW` which are valid within this repository only.

+Make sure that this block is well formatted, otherwise the update script will fail in the related repository due to prettier.

 ### Spell Checker